-- Both the client-side and the server-side SteelHeads must be running RiOS 6.5. or later.
-If you are running Mobile Controller, you must be running SteelHead Mobile 4.6 or later. - Enable client certificate support on the server-side SteelHead. - The server-side SteelHead must have access to the exact private key used by the SSL server. - You must configure the SSL server to ask for client certificates. - The SteelHead must have a compatible cipher chosen by the server. - SSL sessions that reuse previous sessions that are unknown to the SteelHead cannot be decrypted. - Client-side certificates with renegotiation handshakes are not supported. - Client-side certificate supports the RSA key exchange only.
-It does not support the Diffie-Hellman key exchange.
+- Both the client-side and the server-side SteelHeads must be running RiOS 6.5 or later.
+If you are running Mobile Controller, you must be running SteelHead Mobile 4.6 or later. - Enable client certificate support on the server-side SteelHead. - The server-side SteelHead must have access to the exact private key used by the SSL server. - You must configure the SSL server to ask for client certificates. - The SteelHead must have a compatible cipher chosen by the server. - SSL sessions that reuse previous sessions that are unknown to the SteelHead cannot be decrypted.

-Advanced SSL Features SSLDeployments
+Advanced SSL features SSLDeployments